Crypto Fair Value & the Principal Market: Which Price, From Where (2026)

 6. Confirm market, source, and methodology with your auditor — fact-specific; not accounting/valuation advice.

-Wag3s Ledger records the configured price source and exact timestamp per valuation with an audit trail, so the principal-market methodology is consistently applied and evidenced — while the principal-market and source determination stays auditor-confirmed.
+Wag3s Ledger records the configured price source and exact timestamp per valuation with an audit trail, so the principal-market methodology is applied consistently and can be evidenced.
+The principal-market and source determination is fact-specific and stays with your auditor; Ledger's role is to apply the chosen methodology and keep the supporting record they review.
 See the Ledger product page.

 Further reading